mesosphere/dcos-docs-site/pages/1.12/administering-clusters/package-registry/quickstart/index.md

 Note: The default configuration assumes that the secrets for the service account for the DC/OS Package Registry are stored in "registry-private-key" in the DC/OS Secret Store.
 If that is not the case please replace "registry-private-key" path with the correct path.

-### iv.
-Enable the DC/OS Package Registry with the DC/OS Package Manager
+### Enable the DC/OS Package Registry with the DC/OS Package Manager

 To add Package Registry to DC/OS Package Manager use the following command: